FormIt3D/autodesk-formit-360-windows-help-old/tool-library/placing-and-modifying-objects/place-primitive-object.md

 ### Placing and Modifying Objects
----
-> The goal of following exercises is to give you an understanding of the basic operations within FormIt.
+The goal of the following exercises is to give you an understanding of the basic operations within FormIt.
 We will cover ** copy, array, rotate, select/move, scale, **and** cut/join.**

----
 #### Placing Primitive Object
 1. In the [Action Toolbar](/tool-library/tool-bars-extended.md) click to open **Primitives button** and [select](/tool-library/select-edge-face-or-object.md) the cube. <br>
 ![](../images/primitive-cube.png)